Ioana-Simion/egnn-jax/blogpost.md

 ### **Comparison of different Equivariances on the N-body dataset.**

 Here, we compare 4 different transformer architectures.
 The first is a standard transformer (not equivariant) that uses the positions as input to predict the final positions.
 Furthermore, we have 3 equivariant transformers: One that is translation equivariant and 2 that are translation and rotation equivariant, one via velocity and one via distance to the center of mass.
+All models were trained for 40 epochs.

 <table align="center">
   <tr align="center">